 - Calcium-fortified cereals and orange juice

 If you don’t believe that you’re getting enough calcium from your diet, a calcium supplement could be considered.
-However, you should always speak to your GP first, as supplements aren’t right for everyone, and taking high doses can also be harmful.
+However, you should always speak to your GP before taking any new supplement, as they aren’t right for everyone, and taking high doses can be harmful.

 To find out more about calcium-rich foods and calcium supplements, check out our article; Everything you need to know about calcium.